 A picture is worth a thousand words, so have a look at our example use case that is created using our Ethereum SQL index:

 The chart shows the unique recipients (addresses) per day of the @MakerDAO stablecoin “DAI”.
 Right after launch on Dec 18, 2017 it shows the initial excitement.
-And even with a little stagnation during summer, ever since raising the debt ceiling in the beginning of July and the inaugural governance vote in September 2018, the DAI user base has been growing strongly.
+And even with a little stagnation during summer, ever since raising the debt ceiling at the beginning of July and the inaugural governance vote in September 2018, the DAI user base has been growing strongly.
 The dotted trend line might rise even faster in the future as more and more stablecoin use cases become apparent and when multi-collateral DAI finally launches.

 This simple chart illustrates a category of use cases where utilizing a powerful SQL database is very appropriate to store enriched Ethereum blockchain data.
 Querying an Ethereum client using the JSON-RPC API would take a very long time as you would have to traverse the whole chain with multiple requests.
 And even then you would have to manually decode the smart contract method names into a human-readable format.
-And lastly, you probably need to visualize the data in order to uncover the trends and discuss it with your peers.
+And lastly, you probably need to visualize the data to uncover the trends and discuss it with your peers.

-If you click on this link, you can play around with some filters to get a feeling for actually working with block chain data to gain insights.
+If you click on this link, you can play around with some filters to get a feeling for actually working with blockchain data to gain insights.

-For this demonstration, we have used the open source tool Metabase as our visualization layer.
+For this demonstration, we have used the open-source tool Metabase as our visualization layer.
 Check out the extensive features in the comprehensive Metabase documentation.